 This course is pre-approved for 18 hours of EMT Continuing Education Hours by the .

-Registration will be conducted through Johns Hopkins University Outdoor Pursuits.
+Registration will be conducted through Johns Hopkins University Experiential Education.
 Full payment is required to secure your spot on course.
 Along with your payment please include the following: your full name, date of birth, JHED-ID if a member of the University (i.e. jdoe1), email address, phone number, and mailing address.

 - Check - made out to "JHU", sent to our address (below).
 Please include the above information when mailing payment.